 Do I use the Ultraceuticals products every day?

-The cleansing and moisturising products in the range are fine to use everyday even initially.
-We suggest any of our treatment products be introduced slowly to the skin, starting every alternate day for 2 weeks.
-If no unwanted side effects are experienced then these products are recommended daily from here on.
+The cleansing and moisturising products in the range are fine to use every day even initially.
+However, we suggest our treatment products be introduced slowly to the skin, starting every alternate day for 2 weeks.
+If no unwanted side effects are experienced then these products may then be used daily.

 Are there any products that you don’t suggest I use as an introductory homecare item?